 Johnny Del Riaz (Rumpelstiltskin), Christina Licciardi (Alice), Lindsay Sawyer (Goldilocks), Talia Davis (Gelda), Isaac Reyes (Piper), Fiona Rene (Carabosse), Trae Ireland (Blue Beard), Nick Principe (Death), Joseph Harris (Big Bad Wolf), Aaron Moses (Tweedledum/Tweedledee), Randall Yarbrough (Hatter)

-Piper and Goldilocks are successful in apprehending Rumpelstiltskin in modern-day Los Angeles.
+In modern-day Los Angeles, Piper and Goldilocks are successful in apprehending Rumpelstiltskin.
 Rumpelstiltskin is taken to Looking Glass, the prison for fairytale villains that Alice runs.
-The opening of the worlds that he has conducted has allowed Death free.
+The opening of the worlds that Rumpelstiltskin has conducted has allowed Death free.
 Alice now needs to assemble some of the worst fairytale villains to tackle this threat.
 Included in their line-up are Rumpelstiltskin; the Big Bad Wolf; the woman-killer Blue Beard who keeps the souls of his victims in his knives; Gelda, the Queen of Hearts, Rumpelstiltskin’s love; and the cannibal witch Carabosse who is secretly in cahoots with Death.

 The Asylum is a low-budget production company who coined the term ‘mockbuster’ to describe their output.
 Beginning when Steven Spielberg announced his version of War of the Worlds (2005), they opportunistically leapt on the fact that the H.G.
 Wells novel was in public domain to serve up their own low-budget copy War of the Worlds (2005) and released it one day before Spielberg’s film hit theatres.
 They have been responsible for a great many low-budget films with copycat titles designed to ride on the success of popular hits.
 These include the likes of The Da Vinci Treasure (2006), Snakes on a Train (2006), AVH: Alien vs Hunter (2007), I Am Omega (2007), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), 100 Million B.C.
 (2008), Sunday School Musical (2008), The 18 Year Old Virgin (2009), Almighty Thor (2011), Battle of Los Angeles (2011), Age of the Hobbits (2012) and Atlantic Rim (2013), among others.

-The Asylum have enjoyed some success in recent years with their various fairytale adaptations, including Grimm’s Snow White (2012), Hansel and Gretel (2013), Jack the Giant Killer (2013), Sleeping Beauty (2014) and Hansel vs Gretel (2015), most of which came out on the back of high-profile Hollywood retellings.
+The Asylum also enjoyed some success in the early 2010s with their various fairytale adaptations, including Grimm’s Snow White (2012), Hansel and Gretel (2013), Jack the Giant Killer (2013), Sleeping Beauty (2014) and Hansel vs Gretel (2015), most of which came out on the back of high-profile Hollywood retellings.
 In time for Marvel’s Avengers: Age of Ultron (2005), they released Avengers Grimm (2005), featuring a team-up of characters from various fairytales.
 Sinister Squad is a loose sequel to Avengers Grimm and features a team made up of fairytale villains.
 It was similarly released in time to capitalise on DC’s super-villain team-up film Suicide Squad (2016).
 This was followed by a further sequel Avengers Grimm: Time Wars (2018).

 (Winner in this site’s Worst Films of 2016 list).